Borewit/music-metadata/README.md

 [Common tag documentation](doc/common_metadata.md) is automatically generated.

 ## Examples

-For a live example see [parse MP3 (ID3v2.4 tags) stream with music-metadata](https://runkit.com/borewit/parse-mp3-id3v2-4-tags-stream-with-music-metadata), hosted on RunKit.

 In order to read the duration of a stream (with the exception of file streams), in some cases you should pass the size of the file in bytes.
 ```javascript